-- 4.1 Our School's curriculum is built around children developing learning behaviours which enable them actively engaged and involved in their own learning.
-A creative and well-structured curriculum that ensures effective learning will contribute to good behaviour. - 4.2 Lessons should have clear learning intentions which the children can understand.
-They should be differentiated to meet the needs of all abilities. - 4.3 Feedback should be used to provide positive reinforcement to children on their progress and next steps to achieve.
-Feedback should signal to children that their efforts are valued and that progress matters.
+- 4.1 Our School's curriculum is built around children developing learning behaviours which enable them to be actively engaged and involved in their own learning.
+A creative and well-structured curriculum that ensures effective learning will contribute to good behaviour. - 4.2 Lessons have clear learning intentions which the children can understand.
+They are differentiated to meet the needs of all abilities. - 4.3 Marking (including verbal comments) should be used to provide positive feedback to children on their progress and next steps to achieve.
+This feedback should signal to children that their efforts are valued and that progress matters. - 4.4 Teachers will be at the door ready to welcome children into each lesson with a smile and ensure that appropriate resources are prepared and ready.